uwitdat/5-random-comics/README.md

 # 5 Random Marvel Comics W/ Next.js, PlanetScale & Prisma

 ### Simple app that fetches 5 random marvel comics on page load/ refresh from the Marvel API.
+Other features include being able to add an anonymous comment.

 ## Built with: